rdkcentral/rdk-halif-test-hdmi_cec/docs/pages/hdmi-cec-source_L2_Low-Level_TestSpec.md

 ## Overview

-This document describes the level 2 testing suite for the HDMI CEC HAL module.
+This document describes the Source level 2 Low Level Test Specification and Procedure Documentation for the HDMI CEC HAL module Source.

 ### Acronyms, Terms and Abbreviations